ym001/distancia/docs/Canberra.rst

 This example demonstrates how the Canberra distance emphasizes smaller absolute differences and can handle cases where elements in either vector may be zero.

-Example code to demonstrate the use of Canberra Distance with the distanciaa package

 .. code-block:: python
+   :caption:Example code to demonstrate the use of Canberra Distance with the distanciaa package

   # Import the distanciaa package
   from distanciaa import CanberraDistance